Noah (grape): Use

 It is a slip skin variety, meaning that the skin separates easily from the fruit.
 The grapes are used to make wine, most notably Uhudler and to a lesser extent Fragolino.
 Noah being Vitis x labruscana imparts a 'foxiness' to the wine and because of this is thought to be objectionable, therefore it is not seen as a grape capable of making wines of good quality though does have its admirers.

 Noah is not a commercially important grape variety with small plantations in United States, France, Romania, Croatia, Serbia and Italy.
 The grapes do not keep well and thus do not transport well therefore they can only be found within close distance of the source.

 Synonyms

-Noah has a number of aliases including: Belo Otelo, Charvat, Hondarrabi Zuri, and Tatar Rizling.
+Noah has a number of aliases including: Belo Otelo, Charvat, Hondarrabi Zuri, Tudum, Direktor, Noja, Noha and Tatar Rizling.